developerXed/api-users/README.md

-# node.js simple api
+# node.js simple api with typescript and docker

-this is a simple application with node.js and typescript plus docker.

 How to Run?